 380 Monmouth St

-Another museum that I would frequently pass by and wonder about, Casa Colombo is located on Monmouth Street.
-It is home to the Italian Educational & Cultural Center (IECC) and Center for the Arts at Casa Colombo (CACC) and is a space that preserves the American-Italian culture in Jersey City.
-They hold monthly events in their space, and more information about these events can be found on their website: https://www.casacolombo.org/
+Located on Monmouth Street, Casa Colombo is home to the Italian Educational & Cultural Center (IECC) and Center for the Arts at Casa Colombo (CACC).
+It is a space that preserves the American-Italian culture in Jersey City.

-If you want to take a step back in time, visit the fourth floor is their Italian Heritage Room and Italian Village exhibits.
-The Italian Heritage Room is a bedroom recreated right out of 1930s Jersey City.
-Filled with tons of historical objects that will transport you back in time.
+If you want to take a step back in time, visit the fourth floor where the Italian Heritage Room and Italian Village exhibits live.
+The Italian Heritage Room is a bedroom recreated right out of 1930s Jersey City, filled with tons of historical artifacts that will transport you almost a century into the past.
 Their Italian Village exhibit is a visual comparison of early 1900s Jersey City and its Italian immigrants and the modern day Italian community that still remains.
-Plus, admission is free.
+Daily admission is free.
 Plus, they also hold monthly events, which you can explore on their website here.

 Liberty Science Center/Liberty State Park